nuxeo/doc.nuxeo.com-client-java/src/java/configuration.md

 You can clean the cache with `NuxeoClient#refreshCache`.

-### Configuration
+## Configuration

 Depending on configuration type, you can configure your clients at different moment:
 - during creation with `Builder`
 - during use with `NuxeoClient`
 - during use with managers - access specific manager configuration

-The three kind of configuration holders all have the common part of configuration.
+The three kinds of configuration holders all have the common part of configuration.

-Builder owns connection, authentication, cache, serialization and common configuration because, they are not supposed to change during client life.
+Builder owns connection, authentication, cache, serialization and common configuration because they are not supposed to change during client life.

 NuxeoClient owns only common configuration.

-Managers owns common and specific configuration, for instance `Operation` owns the `voidOperation` configuration in addition of common ones.
+Managers own common and specific configuration, for instance, `Operation` owns the `voidOperation` configuration besides common ones.

 {{> anchor 'configuration-isolation'}}
 {{#> callout type='tip' heading='Configuration Isolation'}}